ChrisSuess/Project-Xbow/xbow/README.rst

 Deleting Your **Xbow** Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Remember that, as a cloud resource, you are paying for your **Xbow** cluster whether you are using it or not, so once your jobs are finished, you should delete it.
-Deleting the cluster does NOT delete the shared file system though, so at any time you can create a new **Xbow** cluster and your data will still be there.
+Deleting the cluster does NOT delete the shared file system though, so at any time you can create a new **Xbow** cluster and your data will still be there (unless it has alreday been copied back by an **xbow-check** command).

 To delete the entire cluster::